msoumik78/hireable-coder-backend/README.md

 # How to run locally
 - Clone / checkout this branch (branch-2a) to your laptop
-- Ensure that you have JDK22 and Maven3.8.5 available
+- Ensure that you have JDK22 (or above) and Maven3.8.5 available
 - Now compile the spring boot project using the below command:
   (`mvn clean package -DskipTests`)
 - Now run the spring boot project using the below command :
   (`java --enable-preview -jar target/sb-backend-0.0.1-SNAPSHOT.jar`)
 - Now access the below URL:
   (`curl  http://localhost:8080/api/1/profile/Dany`)

-ssh -o StrictHostKeyChecking=no -i /Users/msoumik/Downloads/keypair1.pem ec2-user@ec2-44-207-8-58.compute-1.amazonaws.com 'mkdir test-soumik2'